 The history of digital photography and how it's not really what it seems."
 Presenter: Gee Greenslade Cancelled: Please refer to the email from the Club Secretary dated 13-7-2020 for details of tomorrow night's Zoom program.

 25 Field Trip/ Shoot: Hahndorf - Buildings and heritage

 28 CLUB COMPETITION: Set Subject: ABSTRACT

-11 Online Presentation: Night Photography.
-Presenter invited and awaiting confirmation
+11 Online Presentation: Astro & Night Photography.
+Presenter: Peter Burke

 25 CLUB COMPETITION: Set Subject: ACTION